Gativrek/image-processing/README.md

 #

-# Collection of image processing projects developed for an Image Processing course that I attended during my undergraduate days.

-# Covers classical image analysis techniques implemented from scratch in Java as ImageJ

-# plugins, and a deep learning pipeline built in Python on Google Colab.
+# Collection of image processing projects developed for an Image Processing course that I attended during my undergraduate days at the Instituto Federal Fluminense.
+Covers classical image analysis techniques implemented from scratch in Java as ImageJ plugins, and a deep learning pipeline built in Python on Google Colab.

-#

-# \---

 #